-- 5.4.1.
-TBC will abide by the Data Protection Act (1998) by providing privacy protection for individuals about whom certain personal information is kept. - 5.4.2.
-TBC will display an appropriate notice on the premises regarding CCTV. - 5.4.3.
-In certain circumstances the Data Protection Act allows for disclosure of information without consent of the person involved, including for the prevention or detection of crime, or the apprehension or prosecution of offenders. - 5.4.4.
-Where disclosing information might place a Vulnerable Person at risk then Safeguarding considerations take precedence over data protection.
-Vulnerable Persons have a right to be protected from harm and so information relating to concerns that they may be of risk of significant harm should not be withheld on the basis that it might be unlawful. - 5.4.5.
-Workers should never promise total confidentiality to any Vulnerable Person who shares information with them, Workers should: - Be honest from the outset about why, what, how and with whom you will or could share information. - Seek consent to share information, but this is not always necessary. - Share with the appropriate people if you think that the Vulnerable Person, or others, will be in harm because of the situation. - Make a written record of the situation. - Pass the information onto the Safeguarding Coordinator. - 5.4.6.
+- 5.4.5.
+Workers should never promise total confidentiality to any Vulnerable Person who shares information with them.
+Information should be shared if: - It is felt that the person is in danger to themselves or others - If the person request sharing because they consider it would be helpful to them - 5.4.6.
 Information about allegations or concerns of abuse should not be shown to a parent or carer.

 Advice should always be sought from Social Services or the Police. - 5.4.7.
 Records that are proportionate and fit for purpose will be kept for reasons of management and accountability and to assist in Safeguarding Vulnerable Persons.
 Other parts of this Policy deal with specific instances where records will be kept but some, general, information will also be kept for Groups/Activities: - Registers of who attended which Group/Activity when (both Workers and members). - Activity Logs for each meeting containing: - Date and time of Group/Activity. - Summary of activities undertaken. - Which people were present (if not on a separate register). - Which Workers were present (if not on a separate register). - Names of anyone else present and why they were there. - A note of any incidents and action taken. - Consent forms, where required. - 5.4.8.
 The Safeguarding Co-ordinator will produce and maintain model Activity Logs and Consent forms. - 5.4.9.
 Other records may be required from time to time to aid the smooth operation of a Group/Activity. - 5.4.10.
 Filming and photographs will only be undertaken by consent.
 It must be clear why it is being undertaken and how the images will be used.
-When using an image of a Child the image must never identify them by name or other personal details including e-mail address, postal address and phone number.
-Specific consent from parents/carers and/or Vulnerable adults must be obtained before using an image on a web-site.
+When using an image of a Child the image must never identify them by name or other personal details including e-mail address, postal address, and phone number.
+Specific consent from parents/carers and/or Vulnerable adults must be obtained before using an image on a website.